-The general shareholders meeting of 25 April 2018 has authorised the board of directors to acquire shares of the Company, under the conditions set out in the law, for a period of five years from the said general meeting.
+The general shareholders meeting of 25 April 2018 has authorized the board of directors to acquire shares of the Company, under the conditions set out in the law, for a period of five years from the said general meeting.
 The par value of the purchased shares may not exceed 20% of the subscribed capital.
-The acquisitions can be realised at a price between \in 1 and \in 200.
-Moreover, the general shareholders meeting of 27 April 2019 has authorised the board of directors, for a period of three years from the date of the publication of the amendment of the articles of association by the before mentioned general meeting, to acquire shares of the Company in order to avoid a serious and imminent damage to the Company.
+The acquisitions can be realized at a price between \notin 1 and \notin 200.
+Moreover, the general shareholders meeting of 27 April 2019 has authorized the board of directors, for a period of three years from the date of the publication of the amendment of the articles of association by the before mentioned general meeting, to acquire shares of the Company in order to avoid a serious and imminent damage to the Company.